Warrior (2011 film): Critical response

+Accolades

 Soundtrack

 Warrior: Original Score is the soundtrack album for the film, composed and produced by Mark Isham.
 It was released by Lakeshore Records on September 13, 2011.
-The song "About Today" by the indie rock band The National was also featured on the soundtrack and also in the film during the final fight scene.
+An alternative extended version of "About Today" by the indie rock band The National was also featured on the soundtrack and also in the film during the final fight scene.
 The composition entitled "Listen to the Beethoven" incorporates elements of the final movement of Ludwig van Beethoven's ninth symphony, which is featured prominently throughout the film.